 As a friend, be ready to listen to their stories time and time again.
 Honoring their story is such a privilege for those of us who want and are willing to listen.

 And, when I say listen, I mean listen.
-Really listen and just be.
+Really listen, just like your dog would listen to you.